garrettbates/garrettdbates.com/_posts/2025-10-20-how-big-is-this-decision-really.md

 | **Level 3**        | First-time connection between two teams    | ~2 weeks             | Defining roles, responsibilities & integration approach   |
 | **Level 4**        | Introducing a new team or capability       | 3–4 weeks            | Cross-functional design & exec-level investment alignment |

 Each level builds on the one before it — expanding the scope, the number of voices involved, and the degree of rigor required.
 Think of them less as rigid rules and more as calibration points.
-With that context in mind, let’s start at the smallest scale: a significant change within a single team’s boundary.
+With that context in mind, let's start at the smallest scale: a significant change within a single team's boundary.

 ## Level 1: Significant change within a single team's boundary